 Delivery Depends on the Type of Interest

-Filing a disclaimer is not as simple as writing a letter and mailing it to anyone.
-Arizona law requires delivery to a specific person or entity depending on the nature of the interest being disclaimed.
+Filing a disclaimer is not as simple as mailing a letter to anyone.
+The law requires delivery to a specific person or entity.
 Get it wrong, and the disclaimer may not be valid.

 In the case of an interest created under the law of intestate succession or an interest created by will, other than an interest in a testamentary trust: 1.
 A disclaimer must be delivered to the personal representative of the decedent's estate.
 2. If no personal representative is then serving, it must be filed with a court having jurisdiction to appoint the personal representative.